tothemoon-org/extension-blocks/spec.md

 extension block.
 This _includes_ entering outputs as well, but not exiting outputs.

-### Consensus rules for extra Lightning security
+### Rules for extra Lightning security

-If the second highest transaction version bit (30th bit) is seto to `1`, then extra blockspace and sigops cost is allocated towards two transactions.
-The space limit being preallocated is two transactions of 300 bytes (for a total of 600 bytes).
+If the second highest transaction version bit (30th bit) is set to to `1` within an extension block transaction, extra block size and transaction cost MUST be allocated towards two transactions.
+The space limit being preallocated is two transactions of 300 bytes (for a total of 600 bytes) (Note: Transaction cost TBD).

-The first allocation can only be consumed by a transaction which directly spends from the first output of this transaction.
+The first allocation may only be consumed by a transaction which directly spends from the first output of this transaction.

-The second allocation can only consume the first output of any transaction within the past 2016 blocks which have the 30th bit set.
+The second allocation may only consume the first output of any transaction within the past 2016 blocks which have the 30th bit set.

-If the allocation is not used by other transactions, then the transaction consumes that extra space, reducing the blocksize by up to 600 bytes in available space.
+If the allocation is not used by other transactions, the transaction consumes that extra space, reducing the blocksize by up to 600 bytes in available space.

 This is a consensus rule within the extension block and does not apply to the main-chain block.

-The purpose is to ensure that without miner coordination, the costs will be unusually high for systemic attacks, since blockspace is preallocated for miners to include penalty Lightning Network transactions, and this is enforced since both parties must agree to the version bit in Commitment Transaction in Lightning.
+The purpose of this is to ensure that without miner coordination, the costs will be unusually high for systemic attacks, since blockspace is preallocated for miners to include penalty Lightning Network transactions, and this is enforced since both parties must agree to the version bit in Commitment Transaction in Lightning.
 This is an opt-in feature in Lightning, and trades higher transaction fees for greater availability for penalties.
-The assumption is in the majority case of incorrect broadcast, that the penalty will go into the same block via the second allocation, and to give room for other transactions in the first allocation.
+The assumption is that in the majority of cases of an incorrect broadcast, the penalty will be included in the same block via the second allocation, and give room for other transactions in the first allocation.

 This prevents specific types of systemic attacks as defined in the Lightning Network whitepaper risks.